-As a consequence, on October 12, 2017, Millicom deconsolidated its investments in Ghana operations and accounted for its investment in the combined entity under the equity method, initially at fair value of \$102 million, resulting in a net gain on the deconsolidation of these operations amounting to \$36 million, including recycling of foreign currency exchange losses accumulated in equity of \$79 million.
-The net gain has been recognized under 'Profit (loss) for the year from discontinued operations, net of tax'.
-As of December 31, 2017, the purchase accounting was still provisional and was completed in the first six months of 2018.
-Newly identified assets have been recognized by the joint venture resulting in an additional depreciation of \$3 million for the period from the merger date to December 31, 2017.
-Comparative figures have not been restated for this depreciation charge given it was immaterial for the Group.
-As a result, this charge was recorded in the 2018 statement of income.
+As a consequence, on that date, Millicom deconsolidated its investments in Ghana operations and accounted for its investment in the combined entity under the equity method, initially at fair value of US\$102 million, resulting in a gain on the deconsolidation of these operations amounting to US\$118 million, excluding recycling of foreign currency exchange losses accumulated in equity of US\$79 million.
+The net gain of US\$36 million has been recognized under 'Profit (loss) for the year from discontinued operations, net of tax'.
+As of December 31, 2017, the purchase price allocation was still provisional and was completed in the first half of 2018.
+Newly identified assets have been recognized by the joint venture resulting in an additional depreciation of US\$3 million for the period from the merger date to December 31, 2017.
+This depreciation charge has not been recognized in 2017 as it was considered immaterial for the

 Fair value has been determined using valuation techniques such as discounted cash flows and comparable transaction multiples.
-As of December 31, 2018 and 2017 Millicom determined the fair value of the option granted to the government to be immaterial.
+As of December 31, 2017, Millicom determined the fair value of the option granted to the government to be immaterial.